eringrand/eringrand.github.io/Presentations/rladies-nyc/data-education.md

   verify(nrow(.) == 0)
 ```

-If a students IDs changes, or new duplicates occur, the code will HALT at this step alerting that something is off.
+If a student ID changes, or new duplicates occur, the code will HALT at this step alerting that something is off.

 Introducing R to my Team